jgaines/bin/requirements/machine-specific-validation.md

 # Machine-Specific Script Validation Requirements

 ## Overview
-This document defines requirements for a script validation system that ensures certain scripts only run on authorized machines or provides appropriate warnings/confirmations when run elsewhere.
+This document defines requirements for a script validation system that ensures certain scripts only run on certain machines or provides appropriate warnings/confirmations when run elsewhere.
+NOTE: This is not about security, it is simply that some scripts will only work from certain machines.

 ## Background
 The ~/bin repository is synchronized across multiple machines: